TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Windows/SSHGitWindows.rst

 .. image:: /Images/External/GitSetup/git-setup-9.jpg

 Select the terminal of your choice.
-MinTTY is a good choice, because it's mostly what you would exect from a terminal.
+MinTTY is a good choice, because it's mostly what you would expect from a terminal.

 .. image:: /Images/External/GitSetup/git-setup-10.jpg

-Choosing "Rebase" is a rather save default setting.
+Choosing "Rebase" is recommended.
 It makes sure that your commits are placed on top of whatever you pull in from the remote.
 If conflicts occur you have to solve them in your commit, contrary to a merge commit.
 This is a good option for TYPO3 development, but you may want to adjust this for other projects.
 It can be configured per repository, this is just the global default.